The 21 Best Food Halls in NYC You Need to Visit in 2023

 11. DeKalb Market Hall

-Showcasing one of the widest selections of vendors in the food halls of NYC, you’ll find a variety of fast-casual dining choices that run the gamut from Cajun specialties and sushi hand rolls to juice bar selections and dessert indulgences.
+Showcasing one of the widest selections of vendors in the food halls of NYC, DeKalb Market Hall presents a variety of fast-casual dining choices that run the gamut from Cajun specialties and sushi hand rolls to juice bar selections and dessert indulgences.
 There’s an entertainment venue as well, for electric live moments you won’t find anywhere else.

 12. Mercado Little Spain

-Explore the culinary delights of Spain in this bright market space that brings a neighborhood vibe to the many-faceted food halls in NYC.
+Explore the culinary delights of Spain in Mercado Little Spain, a bright market space that brings a neighborhood vibe to the many-faceted food halls in NYC.
 You can sample tapas or dine on larger portions for a full-fledged Spanish dining adventure.
 And when you’re finished, visit the shop to pick up some novel snack favorites and artful gifts to mark the occasion.

 13. The Bowery Market

 This collection of contemporary food kiosks is a repurposed auto body shop space that retains the industrial feel while providing delicious open-air dining options.
-Choose from refreshing bubble teas, gourmet street tacos, enticing steak selections and beyond in one of the more artful food halls NYC presents.
+At the Bowery Market, choose from refreshing bubble teas, gourmet street tacos, enticing steak selections and beyond in one of the more artful food halls NYC presents.

 The Bowery Market | 348 Bowery, New York, NY 10012 | $